Swissquote vs Interactive Brokers 2023

 We start with account management fees.
 Interactive Brokers has no custody fees of any sort.
 At Swissquote, you will pay 0.025% custody per quarter, with a minimum of 15 CHF and a maximum of 50 CHF.
 So, you will pay between 60 CHF and 200 CHF per year in custody fees.
 This custody fee is not cheap, depending on your account size.

-And if you have more than one million CHF In your Swissquote account, you will pay an extra 0.03% management fee.
+And if you have more than one million CHF In your Swissquote account, you will pay an extra 0.03% management fee (on assets above a million).
 This will make Swissquote much more expensive for wealthy investors.

-We must also look into the transaction fees next.
+Next, we must also consider transaction fees.
 IB has two fee systems: tiered and fixed.
 I am using the tiered system because it is cheaper for small investments.
 If you want all the details, I have made a complete comparison of Interactive Brokers’ fixed and tiered systems.

 Swissquote has only one system, with different fees for each stock exchange.
 On top of that, SQ has a list of so-called ETF Leaders, with a fixed cost of 9 CHF on the Swiss stock exchange and 9 EUR on European stock exchanges.
 However, even for ETF Leaders, you still pay the stock exchange fees on top of the 9 CHF.